-Open file: Translucency.skp and render it, you will get image like below on the left.
+Open file: Translucency.
+3dm and render it, you will get image like below on the left.
 You will see that colors where partitions meet the outside box and at the base of the box are darker.
 This is because the thickness of the object changes and the light travel distance changes also.
 So the degree of light absorption varies.
 To create this kind of material, you have to check the Translucency option under the Refraction.
+Image on the right is the rendered result for Layer 02.